-Our Leadership
+Our Team Leadership

-Paul graduated with a B.A. in Politics from Brandeis University and a J.D. from New York Law School.
-In 1987, Paul moved to Washington, DC, worked on Capitol Hill.
-In 1988, he was a Field Organizer in Iowa for Paul Simon for President (where he had the privilege of informing Sen. Simon that he had received the Des Moines Register endorsement for the Democratic nomination) and an Advance Man for the Dukakis/Bentsen campaign.
+In 1988, he left to be a Field Organizer in Iowa for Paul Simon for President (where he had the privilege of informing Sen. Simon that he had received the Des Moines Register endorsement for the Democratic presidential nomination) and an Advance Man for the Dukakis/Bentsen campaign.

 In 1990, upon returning to Washington, DC, he was elected Chair of the Ward 6 Democrats and became the PAC Director for Environmental Action, where he wrote that year’s Dirty Dozen.
 On August 25, 1991, Paul married his brilliant and lovely wife, Lori, a CPA, and moved to Alexandria, Virginia.

-Alexandria Activities
+Alexandria Volunteer Activities

 Paul has served for over 20 years as a member of the Alexandria Democratic Committee and a large portion of that time as a Precinct Captain.
 He served six years on Alexandria’s Budget and Fiscal Affairs Advisory Committee and six years on the board of Agenda: Alexandria, a nonpartisan group that holds forums about local issues.
-Paul also served as Mark Levine’s political consultant in his first victorious Democratic primary campaign for Delegate in Virginia’s 45th District.
+Paul also served as Mark Levine’s political consultant in his victorious Democratic primary campaign for Delegate in Virginia’s 45th District.

-Further, in January 2022, Paul became the Vice President of WEBA, the West End Business Association.
-In February 2022, Paul became the political adviser to the TFAA, the Torpedo Factory Artists Association.
-In January of 2023, Paul shifted from Vice President to Director of Government Relations for WEBA.
+In January 2022, Paul was elected Vice President of WEBA, Alexandria’s West End Business Association.
+In January of 2023, Paul was elected WEBA’s Director of Government Relations.

 Laura Mandala

-Vice President
+Board Vice President

 As head of Mandala Research, one the world’s leading travel and tourism research firms, Laura evaluates emerging developments in the industry and her firm has pioneered policy changes in the industry, including minority inclusion.